-- · The Self Clean cycle uses extremely hot temperatures to clean the oven cavity.
+- The Self Clean cycle uses extremely hot temperatures to clean the oven cavity.
 While running the Self Clean cycle, you may notice smoking or an odor.
-This is normal, especially if the oven is heavily soiled. - · As the oven heats, you may hear sounds of metal parts expanding and contracting.
-This is normal and will not damage the oven. - Do not force the oven door open when the lock Ais displayed.
+This is normal, especially if the oven is heavily soiled. - As the oven heats, you may hear sounds of metal parts expanding and contracting.
+This is normal and will not damage the oven. - Do not force the oven door open when the lock is displayed.
 The oven door remains locked until the oven temperature has cooled.
-Forcing the door open will damage the door. - · Do not remove the steam feeder tank from the oven during the self-clean cycle.
-Doing so, could result in product damage.
+Forcing the door open will damage the door.